Cash Money Records: 2000–2012: Continued success and various signings

-2013–present: Rich Gang and dissension
+2013–2017: Rich Gang and dissension

 In February 2013, Birdman released a compilation mixtape with Cash Money and Young Money, entitled Rich Gang: All Stars.
 Shortly afterwards, he announced a compilation album entitled Rich Gang: Flashy Lifestyle that was due to be released on May 21, 2013—it featured members of Cash Money, Young Money, and various collaborators.
 The first single from the project, "Tapout" was released on March 19, 2013, and features Lil Wayne, Future, Mack Maine, and Nicki Minaj, with production by 808 Mafia's Southside and TM88.
 "Fly Rich" featuring Stevie J, Future, Tyga, Meek Mill and Mystikal was also released as a promotional single.

 The album's release date was then pushed back to July 23, 2013, while the title was also shortened to just Rich Gang.
 The album garnered a mixed critical reception and debuted at number 7 on the Billboard 200.

 On December 4, 2014, just five days before Tha Carter V was due to be released, Wayne issued a statement saying the album would not be released on its expected release date due to his displeasure with Birdman refusing to release the album, although it had been completed.
 Wayne also expressed his feelings by stating he felt he and his creative partner were being held "prisoner".
 Lil Wayne filed a lawsuit.
 On January 20, 2015, Wayne self-released Sorry 4 the Wait 2, a sequel to his 2011 mixtape, to compensate for the continued delay of Tha Carter V. Upon Sorry for the Wait 2's release, it was noted that Wayne disses Birdman and Cash Money Records several times throughout.
 Birdman was reported to be upset with this.
 In late January 2015, Lil Wayne filed a $51 million lawsuit against Birdman and Cash Money over the delay of Tha Carter V.